Background

 Noisy-Context Conditioned Training

-- Exposes the fixed-point tokens needed to compute a teacher distribution.
+Expose the clean blocks needed to compute a teacher distribution.

 $$\mathcal{L}(\theta) = \mathcal{L}_{\text{pc}}(\theta) + \lambda \mathcal{L}_{\text{AR}}(\theta) $$where $\lambda > 0$ balances progressive consistency and AR fidelity.